 - Sprinkle mozzarella on top.

-- Cover the mixture with lasagna noodles. (uncooked)
+- Cover the mixture with uncooked lasagna noodles. (ad)

 - Repeat process 2 more times until ending with mozzarella cheese on top.